Generalized solutions to semilinear elliptic equations with measure data: Introduction

 The antecedent of the above implication can be verified directly using \eqref{eq1.4}.
 Secondly, from \cite[Theorem 6.23]{K:arx} (see also \cite[Theorem 4.15]{BMP}) it follows that for any $\mu\in\MM_b(D)$,

-where $\tilde f(x,y):= -f(x,-y),\, x\in D, y\in\mathbb R$.
-Therefore, to calculate $\Pi_f(\mu)$, it is enough to focus on the reduction operator $\mu\mapsto \mu^{*,f}$ that has been studied in several papers (see, e.g., \cite{BLO,BMP,BP,K:CVPDE,DPP,K:arx,MP,PP}).
+where $\tilde f(\cdot,y):= -f(\cdot,-y),\, x\in D, y\in\mathbb R$.
+Therefore, to calculate $\Pi_f(\mu)$, it is enough to focus on the reduction operator $\mu\mapsto \mu^{*,f}$ that has been studied in several papers (see, e.g., \cite{BLO,BMP,BP,DPP,K:CVPDE,K:arx,MP,PP}).

-In the proof of the main result of the paper we utilize a series of results on the reduced measures and reduced limits proved in \cite{BMP,MP} as well as the following fact proved recently in \cite[Theorem 7.2]{K:arx}: for any $r>0$
+In the proof of the main result of the paper we utilize a series of results on the reduced measures and reduced limits proved in \cite{BMP,MP} as well as the following fact proved recently in \cite[Theorem 7.2]{K:arx}: if $\mu\in\mathcal G(f)$, then $w_n\to G^D\mu$ in $L^1(D)$ and $f(\cdot,w_n)/n\to 0$ in $L^1(D)$, where